-Police said the couple had cooperated with the investigation, which launched in January, and turned themselves in this week.
+Police said the couple had cooperated with the investigation, which was launched in January, and turned themselves in this week.

 An employee of Western Lumber Co. contacted police on Jan.
 23 after noticing unusual fund transfers that were suspected of being embezzlement by a past employee.

 Shannon worked for Western Lumber Co. as a bookkeeper from May 2010 to November 2012, when she was terminated for reasons unrelated to the suspected embezzlement, police said.

 The Medford Police Financial Investigation Section investigated and determined that Shannon was depositing money from the business into her personal credit card account and her boyfriend's credit card account.

 "It was initially covered up very superficially, but once that was uncovered it was obvious where that money was going," Medford police Lt.
 Mike Budreau said.
 "It was a Discover card being mislabeled by Shannon.
 This business doesn't use Discover cards, so that was a red flag."